xster/flutter-wiki/Desktop-shells.md

 ### IDEs ###

-If you have enabled desktop support and added a desktop runner to your project, as described above, your desktop should appear as an available device in Android Studio or VS Code for that project.
+If you have enabled desktop support in the tool and added desktop support to your project as described above, your machine should appear as an available device in Android Studio or VS Code for that project.
 The standard Flutter build and run workflows should then automatically work for desktop as well.

 ## Add-to-App